hchiam/learning-service-workers/README.md

 You can save and delete resources in the same js file as your app, and trigger on click events: https://glitch.com/~learn-pwa-asset-caching

+Caching strategies: ("Cache First" or "Stale While Revalidate" seem like my favourite = cache then network, or cache and background fetch network into cache) https://web.dev/learn/pwa/serving/#caching-strategies

 Workbox CLI wizard and more: https://web.dev/learn/pwa/workbox

 - `npx workbox-cli wizard`